-The Western Cape currently faces a serious drought due to poor rainfall during our 2016 winter season.
+The Western Cape currently faces a serious drought due to poor rainfall during our 2016 and 2017 winter seasons.
 The demand for water has also steadily increased every year due to the province's rapidly growing population and economy.
 This, as well as climate change, has added significant pressure on our water supply.

 Current water restrictions for Western Cape Municipalities